Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 + a `GLTransform`, which is a spatial transform supplied to the vertex shader
 + a `BlendMode`, which governs which type of blending will take place during the blit step

 Using these four components, `RenderTask` gathers all objects necessary to render a shape to the screen.
 All components except for the `Shape` are *optional*.
 If not specified, a default value will be used instead.
-This is what allows less experienced users to fully ignore shaders, transforms and blendmodes, by simple calling `RenderTask(shape)`.
+This is what allows less experienced users to fully ignore shaders, transforms and blend modes, simply calling `RenderTask(shape)` instead of providing custom values for the keyword arguments.

-In this section, we'll go through each render task component.
-When creating a `RenderTask`, we should assign the corresponding components to the keyword arguments `shader`, `transform`, and `blend_mode`.

 ---

 ## Transforms

-[`GLTransform`](@ref) is an object represents spatial transforms.
+[`GLTransform`](@ref) is an object representing spatial transforms.
 It is called **GL**Transform, because it **uses the GL coordinate system**.
 Applying a `GLTransform` to a vector in widget- or texture-space will produce incorrect results.
 They should only be applied to the `vertex_position` attribute of a `Shape`s vertices.

 Internally, a `GLTransform` is a 4x4 matrix of 32-bit floats.
-It is this size because it is intended to be applied to OpenGL positional vectors, which are vectors in 3D space.
-In mousetrap, the last coordinate is usually assumed to be `0`, though this is not enforced.
+It is of size 4x4 because it is intended to be applied to OpenGL positional vectors, which are vectors in 3D space.
+In mousetrap, the last coordinate of a spatial position is assumed to be `0`, but it is still part of each vectors data.

-At any time, we can directly access this matrix using `getindex` or `setindex!`:
+At any time, we can directly access this matrix underlying a `GLtransform` using `getindex` or `setindex!`:

 ```julia
 transform = GLTransform()